-The following are the key components of the annual PAI process, including their respective allocation within UBS:
+The following are the key components of the annual PAI production process, including their respective allocation within UBS:

-Component Description Market data sourcing UBS sources PAI related market data from vendors into our internal Cloud-based ESG data platform, providing a data service which is managed by our Data Operations team.
-Position data sourcing UBS sources position data relevant for each quarter end from UBS-AM and fund admin accounting systems in order to calculate the four quarter end results as required by the reporting regime.
-Calculations UBS has built an internal capability to calculate PAI data which provides a consistent, repeatable methodology for calculation of our quarterly results.
+Component Description Market data sourcing UBS sources PAI related market data from vendors into our internal state of the art Cloud-based ESG data platform, providing a data service which is managed by our Data Operations team.
+Position data sourcing UBS sources position data relevant for each quarter end from UBS-AM and Fund Administration accounting systems in order to calculate the four quarter end results as required by the reporting regime.
+Calculations UBS has built an internal capability to calculate PAI data which provides a consistent and repeatable methodology for calculation of our quarterly results.
 Annual results are created using a simple averaging of the four quarterly calculations.
-The methodology of the calculations is reviewed and supported by our internal ESG Specialist, within the UBS Chief Sustainability Office.
-Report Construction Construction of the report narrative and commentary is a joint effort between UBS-FMI & UBS-AM.
+The methodology of the calculations is reviewed and supported by our internal ESG specialists within the UBS Chief Sustainability Office.
+Report Construction Construction of the report narratives and commentary is a joint effort between UBS-FML, UBS-AM and UBS-GWM.

-3.1.2 Methodology to select additional indicators as set out in Table 2 and 3 of Annex I SFDR RTS
+3.2.2 Methodology to select additional indicators as set out in Table 2 and 3 of Annex I SFDR RTS